-DirMaint is distributed pre-installed as part of the z/VM version 5 system deliverables.
-Therefore there are 1 no basic machine readable materials.
+DirMaint is distributed pre-installed as part of the z/VM version 5 release 4 system deliverables.
+Therefore there are no basic machine readable materials.
 DirMaint is a priced feature, so it is installed disabled.
-If you want

-- 1 to enable and use DirMaint then you MUST order the z/VM Directory Maintenance Facility Feature - 1 to obtain a license for it.
-Refer to the appropriate z/VM version 5 software announcement for information on ordering z/VM version 5 and its features.
+If you want to enable and use DirMaint then you MUST order the Directory Maintenance Facility for z/VM, function level 540 to obtain a license for it.
+Refer to the z/VM version 5 release 4 software announcement for information on ordering z/VM version 5 release 4 and its features.